-Saw Blade Preparation
+Saw Blade and Grinding Wheel Preparation

-It is absolutely necessary to dress (sharpen) the diamond saw blade regularly in order to keep it in proper condition for cutting.
+It is absolutely necessary to dress (sharpen) the diamond saw blade and diamond cup (grinding) wheel regularly in order to keep them in proper condition for cutting and grinding.
 It is a simple process that requires only a few seconds but is often neglected.
 Please read the following instructions carefully.